hoko/hoko-docs/_posts/2015-03-17-quickstart-android.md

   Hoko.setup(this, "YOUR-APP-TOKEN");
 }
 {% endhighlight %}

+We advise you to setup the SDK on your `Application's` subclass `onCreate()` method because it guarantees that the SDK will be initialized when the application is launched.

 Note: Check the Logs for your device token so you can upload routes into HOKO!